-Alfred Tennyson, 1809-, was born in Somerby, Lincolnshire, England; his father was a clergyman noted for his energy and physical stature.
+Alfred Tennyson, 1809-1892, was born in Somerby, Lincolnshire, England; his father was a ctergyman noted for his energy and physical stature.
 Alfred, with his two older brothers, graduated at Trinity College, Cambridge.
-His first volume of poems appeared in 1830; it made little impression, and was severely treated by the critics.
-On the publication of his third series, in 1842, his poetic genius began to receive general recognition.
-On the death of Wordsworth he was made poet laureate, and for several years has been regarded as the foremost living poet of England.
-"In Memoriam," written in memory of his friend Arthur Hallam, appeared in 1850; the "Idyls of the King," in 1859; and "Enoch Arden," a touching story in verse, from which the following selection is taken, was published in 1864.
-For several years, the poet's residence has been on the Isle of Wight.
+His first volume of poems appeared in 1839; it made little impression, and was severely treated by the critics.
+On the publication of his third series, in 1842, his poetic genips began to receive general recognition.
+On the death of Wordsworth he was made poet laureate, and he was then regarded as the foremost living poet of England.
+"In Memoriam." written in memory of his friend Arthur Hallam, appeared in 1850; the "Idyls of the King," in 1858; and "Enoch Arden," a touching story in verse, from which the following selection is taken, was published in 1864.
+In 1883 he accepted a pecrage as Baron Tennyson of Aldworth, Sussex, and of Freshwater, Isle of Wight.

 But Enoch yearned to see her face again; "If I might look on her sweet face again And know that she is happy."
 So the thought Haunted and harassed him, and drove him forth, At evening when the dull November day Was growing duller twilight, to the hill.
 There he sat down gazing on all below; There did a thousand memories roll upon him, Unspeakable for sadness.
-By and by The ruddy square of comfortable light, Far-blazing from the rear of Philip's house, Allured him, as the beacon-blaze allures The bird of passage, till he madly strikes Against it, and beats out his weary life.
+By and by The ruddy square of comfortable light, Far-blazing from the rear of Philip's house, Allured him, as the beacon blaze allures The bird of passage, till he madly strikes Against it, and beats out his weary life.

-For Philip's dwelling fronted on the street, The latest house to landward; but behind, With one small gate that opened on the waste, Flourished a little garden, square and walled: And in it throve an ancient evergreen, A yew-tree, and all round it ran a walk Of shingle, and a walk divided it: But Enoch shunned the middle walk, and stole
+For Philip's dwelling fronted on the street, The latest house to landward; but behind, With one small gate that opened on the waste, Flourished a little garden, square and walled: And in it throve an ancient evergreen, A yew tree, and all round it ran a walk Of shingle, and a walk divided it: But Enoch shunned the middle walk, and stole